albar965/littlenavmap-manual/en/SEARCH.md

 The drop down menu prefixes menu items with a change indicator `*` to show that the related filter row has modifications.
 You can use this to find out why a search does not give the expected results.

-If you do not get the expected results or no results at all use the `Reset Search`menu item or press Ctrl-R to clear all search criteria.
+If you do not get the expected results or no results at all use the `Reset Search`menu item or press `Ctrl+R` to clear all search criteria.

 Filters are defined by various controls which are mostly self explaining.
 Only text filters and the tri-state checkboxes like `Lighted`, `Approach` or `Closed` need a few extra remarks below.